sscholbe/heli-predict/README.md

 We measure a **significant increase in accuracy (2.09x)** with our neural network compared to the old method using linear extrapolation.
 Our new method increases the frontal accuracy range (where the helicopter is looking at the player; thus, the hitbox is smaller) from 0.35 s to 0.55 s and the sideways accuracy range (where the hitbox is longer due to the tail) from 0.65 to 0.95 s.

 ![prediction_error](https://user-images.githubusercontent.com/79590619/173598826-9e08ea87-1fbc-4b1f-83ec-b95414e94dba.png)

+## Application in practice

+With the trajectory prediction working, we can create an aimbot by finding the intersection between a bullet trajectory (which can be well approximated using a polynomial of degree two) and the predicted helicopter trajectory polynomial.
+We then simulate user input to aim at the correct location and shoot.
+The following animations show the aimbot in action.